How to Rename Photos for Social Media: A Creator's Guide

 They still matter for:

-- finding the right image later
+- finding the right image later in your local library

-- managing content calendars
+- managing content calendars and scheduling tools

-- reusing assets across channels
+- reusing assets across channels without confusion

 - blog and portfolio SEO when the same image is republished elsewhere

-- handing files to clients or collaborators
+- handing files to clients, editors, or collaborators with zero explanation needed

 Best filename structure for creators